 Baby, it’s cold outside.
-Winter chill and snow always makes us think about warming up with soup.
+Winter chill always makes us think about warming up with soup.

 For many of us, that means Ramen, the traditional Japanese staple with many variations and many outposts for a cheap meal.